PowerShell Script to Copy All OneDrive Files to Another User

 Install MSOnline SharePoint PnP PowerShell Online Module

-To install the SharePoint Online Management Shell, follow these steps:
+And for the SharePoint Online Management Shell, do this:

-1. Visit the SharePoint Online Management Shell download page.
+1. Go to the SharePoint Online Management Shell download page.

-3. Once the download is complete, run the installer and follow the on-screen instructions to complete the installation.
+3. After downloading, run the installer and follow the steps to install it.

-Transferring all OneDrive files to another user via PowerShell
+How to move OneDrive files to a new user with PowerShell

 Move OneDrive data and files to another user